jhvst/sugarcane/README.md

 Sugarcane is a persistent data-store for Go structures.
 Data is saved with the output of `encoding/gob` to disk, from which it can be loaded as byte buffer.
 You could for example save application progress in native Go structure, so you don't need to encode your data to different format, say JSON.

-Databases saved by sugarcane are also lightweight; one million lines of three field structures weight only around 50-100MB!
+Databases saved by sugarcane are also lightweight; one million lines of three field structures weight only around 50-100MB.

-Sugarcane also has no dependencies outside of the Go standard library.
+Sugarcane neither has any dependencies outside of the Go standard library.

 Saving object into disk is as easy as